To succeed at marketing your Business, Brand or Blog on Pinterest in 2021, you’ll need a solid Pinterest marketing strategy.

 I know a couple of people who had clickable idea pins when they first rolled out.

 Idea pins are still in beta.
 So let’s hope that Pinterest plan on adding this feature when they roll them out to everyone even if they’ve said they won’t.

 I definitely wasn’t going to call you out for complaining about idea pins and not give you some tips for getting conversions.

 I’ll use myself as an example.
 I’m a Pinterest Marketer & Strategist.

 In line with this, I have a Pinterest marketing ebook that teaches those who want to navigate Pinterest Marketing on their own strategies they can use.

-A story pin idea I’d go with is having the first slide as something that encourages people to view my story pin.
+A story pin now idea pin I’d go with is having the first slide as something that encourages people to view my idea pin.